Retail NZ sceptical Govt intervention in grocery sector will serve up cheaper prices

 Retail NZ says it is sceptical that the Government's move to force the big two supermarkets to sell groceries to their competitors at set prices and terms if they fail to adequately wholesale market voluntarily will deliver better prices for consumers.

-Greg Harford, chief executive of the retail industry group, said historically Government intervention had not delivered better prices.
+Greg Harford, chief executive of the retail industry group, said historically Government intervention had not resulted in better prices.

 Harford said if the Government wanted to deliver better grocery prices for consumers then it could simply remove GST on fruit and vegetables - resulting in an instant 15 per cent cut on current prices.